Pravanjankuanr/Blinkit-Data-Analysis/README.md

 1. **Importing Data into Power BI**: Import Blinkit data for analysis in Power BI.
 2. **Power Query Data Transformation**: Clean and transform data using Power Query to ensure accuracy and consistency.
 3. **Addressing Business Challenges and Problem Statements**: .
+4. **Create Measures**: .
+5. **Design and deploy interactive Cards and Charts**: Develop complex queries to analyze and retrieve specific data.
-4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.
+6. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.

 ## Project Structure